 Mile Marker 69.4 Antietam Aqueduct

-The Antietam Aqueduct is the fourth of 11 stone aqueducts.
+The Antietam Aqueduct is the fourth of 11 stone aqueducts in the Park.
 The 140-foot structure is built of limestone from a nearby quarry and has three elliptical arches.
 It’s located near Antietam Battlefield but actually sustained extensive damage by the Confederates during General Jubal Early’s invasion of Maryland in 1864.
 Learn more about the C&O Canal’s aqueducts here.

 The historic Cushwa Basin warehouse is open seasonally as the C&O Canal Visitor Center in Williamsport, interpreting the 1920s time period on the canal.
-The park staff offers boat tours at Williamsport/Cushwa Basin on a replica launch boat that passes over the refurbished Conococheague Aqueduct.
-It’s the only place in North America where visitors can see a lift lock and refurbished lockhouse, a railroad lift bridge, a canal turning basin and a re-watered aqueduct.
-Lockhouse 44 is fully furnished on the lower level and is open to visitors at various times throughout the spring and summer.
+The Park staff offer boat tours at Williamsport/Cushwa Basin on a replica launch boat that passes over the refurbished Conococheague Aqueduct.
+It’s the only place in North America where visitors can see a lift lock and refurbished lockhouse, a railroad lift bridge, a canal turning basin, and a re-watered aqueduct.
+Lockhouse 44 is fully furnished on the lower level and is open to visitors periodically throughout the spring and summer.
 Visitors can step back in time to learn about what lock keepers did and how they lived.
 Inside the Cushwa Basin warehouse visitors will find interpretive exhibits and visitor information.
 The Trolley Barn at Cushwa Basin features hands-on activities for children and replica historic toys.
-Days and times may vary for boat tours, as well as availability to visit Lockhouse 44 and the Trolley Barn.
+Days and times may vary for boat tours and visitation to Lockhouse 44 and the Trolley Barn.
+Visit the Park’s website for more information.

 Mile Marker 99.6 Conococheague Aqueduct